Skip to main content

 Key Features

-• 150+ country coverage — smaller than Airalo but covers all popular destinations
+• 150+ country coverage — covers all popular travel destinations

 • 5G support — available in Japan, South Korea, USA, and select European markets